Boss Packaging Solutions Ltd planning to raise up to Rs. 8.41 crore from public issue; IPO opens August 30 - www.lokmattimes.com

 Boss Packaging Solutions Ltd planning to raise up to Rs.
 8.41 crore from public issue; IPO opens August 30

-Ahmedabad (Maharashtra) [India], August 28: Boss Packaging Solutions Ltd, Ahmedabad-based Packaging Machines Manufacturing & Solution company, is planning to ...
+PNN Ahmedabad (Gujarat) [India], August 29: Boss Packaging Solutions Ltd, Ahmedabad based Packaging Machines Manufacturing & Solution company, is ...

-Ahmedabad (Maharashtra) [India], August 28: Boss Packaging Solutions Ltd, Ahmedabad-based Packaging Machines Manufacturing & Solution company, is planning to raise up to Rs.
+Ahmedabad (Gujarat) [India], August 29: Boss Packaging Solutions Ltd, Ahmedabad based Packaging Machines Manufacturing & Solution company, is planning to raise up to Rs.
 8.41 crore from its SME public issue.
-The company has received approval to launch its public issue on the NSE Emerge Platform of the National Stock Exchange.
+The company has received approval to launch its public issue on NSE Emerge Platform of National Stock Exchange.
 The public issue opens for subscription on August 30 and closes on September 03.
 The Proceeds of the public issue will be utilized to fund the company's working capital requirement, additional CNC equipment and general corporate purposes.
-Fedex Securities Private Limited is the book-running lead manager of the issue.
+Fedex Securities Private Limited is the book running lead manager of the issue.

 The initial public offering of Rs.
 8.41 crore, comprises of a fresh issue of 1,274,000 shares of face value Rs.
 10 each.
 Company has finalized price of Rs.
 66 per equity share for the public issue.
 The minimum lot size for retail investors is 2000 shares amounting to minimum investment of Rs 1,32,000.
 The minimum lot size investment for HNI is 2 lots (4000 shares) amounting to Rs 2,64,000.